Back to main menu

 You have a bad IP reputation or sender reputation.

-If you’ve been acting like a spammer by sending high volumes of content to inactive or invalid email addresses, your IP and and sender reputations suffer.
+If you’ve been acting like a spammer by sending high volumes of content to inactive or invalid email addresses, your IP and sender reputations suffer.
 Moreover, if you’ve received a high volume of spam complaints from your subscribers, Gmail might decide not to deliver your emails.

 You have a high bounce rate.